Usage: Learners' View

 - Excursion into odd review numbers ...

-The problem arises from "successively drawing" the reviews.
-This approach was chosen to guarantee above all an equal distribution when there are multiple reviews, enabling the best possible anonymity and random distribution (even for later solutions).
+The problem arises from "successively drawn" reviews.
+This approach was chosen to guarantee above all an equal distribution when there are multiple reviews, enabling the best possible anonymity and random distribution (even for subsequently submitted solutions).

 However, if there are only three users (A, B, C) left, the following assignment may occur: (A:B means user A picks user B's solution for review and performs the review)